 Instead of presenting the pharmacist with a written prescription, your veterinarian can phone a local pharmacy known to have gabapentin in stock.

 As I mentioned above, the standard gabapentin dosage for dogs is 10 mg/kg.
-The veterinarian will prescribe capsules because they do not contain xylitol, an artificial sweetener that is highly toxic and deadly for dogs.
+The veterinarian will prescribe capsules because they do not contain xylitol, an artificial sweetener that is highly toxic for dogs.

 More Severe But Rare Side-Effects: